 Hot tub wiring is not that complicated to understand, but if you're in doubt, it's safer to leave it to the experts.
 This way, you will not be in danger of electrocuting yourself nor short-circuit your wiring system.
 Safety should always be your first concern when dealing with water and electrical wiring.

 Step 1 - Consult a Local Inspector

-Consult with you local building inspector.
+Consult with your local building inspector.
 New hot tubs should be up to code.
-Your municipality might need a licensed electrician to wire your tub but sometimes only a permit is needed or perhaps someone should inspect it first prior to starting the project.
+Your municipality might need a licensed electrician to wire your tub, but sometimes only a permit is needed, or perhaps someone should inspect it first before starting the project.

 Step 2 - Check Service Panel

 Check your service panel to see if it has sufficient capacity for the amperage requirement and open slots to accommodate your hot tub power requirements.
-Also check your hot tub for the electrical connection panel, which is typically located at the back cover bolted outside the hot tub unit.
+Also, check your hot tub for the electrical connection panel, typically located at the back cover bolted outside the hot tub unit.

 Step 3 - Run Wiring

 Run wiring to the hot tub from the service panel.
 It is important to run these wires through a PVC or metal conduit.
 If the wires have to run inside the home, they can run through the basement or crawl space.